 Being a Nursing Assistant By Francine Wolgin

 This book is keeping pace with current developments and improvements in the health care field, this #1-rated resource and reference manual covers the basics of providing care to a variety of patients, and helps users understand and appreciate the scope of the work and duties they will be expected to master and perform within their specific job.
 This book offers 35 detailed chapters on everything from the healthcare system to communication skills, infection control, safety, the patient’s environment, emergency care, measuring vital signs, patient nutrition, specimen collection, care of the surgical patient, neonatal and pediatric care, long-term care, and much more.

 Lippincott’s Essentials for Nursing Assistants By Pamela J. Carter

 Thoroughly updated for its second edition, Lippincott’s Essentials for Nursing Assistants provides the foundational concepts and facts that a nursing assistant needs to function competently in the workplace, be it a long-term facility, an acute care facility, or a home health agency.
 Geared to students enrolled in “essentials” courses, this book includes only the most basic, essential information.

 Basic Skills For Nursing Assistants By Shelia A. Sorrentino, and Bernie Gorek

 This new, concise, streamlined textbook addresses all OBRA-mandated responsibilities for nursing assistants working in long-term facilities.
-The nursing assistant’s resposibilities related to the care of residents in long term facilities are described, as identified in the OBRA regulations, both in scope and sequence.
+The nursing assistant’s responsibilities related to the care of residents in long term facilities are described, as identified in the OBRA regulations, both in scope and sequence.
 Over 60 procedures stress quality of life and are divided into pre-procedure, procedure, and post procedure sections for easier learning.
 Hundreds of full-color photos and drawings engage students’ interest and clearly show how to perform important tasks.